-Is there a difference between a mortgage broker and a loan officer?
+Is there a difference between the services a mortgage broker and a loan officer provide?
 For example, when getting a home loan, is working with one better than working with the other?

 While a mortgage broker and loan officer will ask financial questions, guide you through the mortgage application, and assist with getting the loan processed, there are differences between how the two operate.
 Learning the differences between the two roles can save you time and money.